-Buying the Wheel · 04 of 04
+Buying the Wheel · 04 of 05

-The same companies whose CEOs publicly warn that AI may end humanity are spending tens of millions of dollars on lobbyists who are, right now, trying to make sure no government, no agency, and no court can stop them.
+The same companies whose CEOs publicly warn that AI may end humanity are spending tens of millions of dollars on lobbyists who are, right now, working to make sure no government, no agency, and no court can stop them.
 Lobbying is legal.
 Documenting it is fact reporting.
 These are the receipts.

 1 in 4